zowe/zowe-explorer-vscode/docs/developer/Menu-Commands.md

 ## Menu group naming conventions

 The prefix `##_zowe_` is reserved for use with core Zowe Explorer command groups (per the Zowe Explorer extender conformance criteria).
 Group names for Zowe Explorer are formatted as follows: `##_zowe_<view><groupSpecifier>`.
-For example, commands related to creating items in Zowe Explorer's Data Sets view are in the group named `01_zowe_mvsCreate`.
+For example, commands related to creating items in Zowe Explorer's Data Sets view are in the group named `01_zowe_dsCreate`.

 A breakdown of this naming convention is described below.

 - `##` represents a number from 00 - 99.
 Command groups are organized alphabetically in VS Code, and this numbering helps Zowe Explorer's context menu groups stay in a predefined order that makes sense in the user interface (UI).
 - `_zowe_`is constant between command group names.
 This is used to help ensure that Zowe Explorer's command groups stay together when displayed in the UI.
 - `<view>` represents which of Zowe Explorer's views the command group applies to.
-  - `mvs`: Use this to specify a command group for the Data Sets view.
+  - `ds`: Use this to specify a command group for the Data Sets view.
   - `uss`: Use this to specify a command group for the USS view.
   - `jobs`: Use this to specify a command group for the Jobs view.
 - `<groupSpecifier>` is a short name describing of what types functional commands the group contains.
 See below for the current group specifiers used by Zowe Explorer, as well as some examples for each: